gitpod-io/retired-gatsby-website/src/blog/node-js-development.md

 Gitpod provides the complete Node.js development experience right from a browser.
 It enables you to automate your development setup, quickly onboard developers, streamline code review and testing processes on GitHub, help each other in real time, showcase your applications and setups.
 Also, it is entirely free for open source development!

-If you have any questions, [join Gitpod Community on Spectrum](https://spectrum.chat/gitpod)!
+If you have any questions, [join the Gitpod Community](https://community.gitpod.io/)!
 We are listening intensely to all feedback.